jxxcarlson/htree/README.md

 *Data Structures*, etc. *Introduction* has no children, while *Data Structures* has three.
 Etc.

-One can turn the above outline into a tree like this:
+One can turn the above outline into a tree as follows.

 ```
 > import HTree.String

-> ourtline = """
+> outline = """
 Introduction
 Data Structures
   Lists